aumpierre-unb/McCabeThiele.jl/README.md

-a function y = f(x) that relates the liquid fraction x and the vapor fraction y, or a x-y matrix of the liquid and the vapor fractions, the vector of the fractions of the products and the feed, the feed quality q, and the reflux ratio R at the top of the column.
+a function y = f(x) that relates the liquid fraction x and the vapor fraction y, or a x-y matrix of the liquid and the vapor fractions, the vector of the fractions of the products and the feed, the feed quality, and the reflux ratio at the top of the column.

+If feed is a saturated liquid, feed quality q = 1, feed quality is reset to q = 1 - eps().

 By default, theoretical stages are computed from the stripping section to the rectifying section, updown = true.